Order Deadline: Noon, Tuesday, May 15th

 For many years, Lisbon was my home.
 I lived in a beautiful old neighborhood called the Bairro Alto on one of the many “hills” of Lisbon — age-old buildings with crumbling facades, palaces with hand-painted tiles, simple houses right next to palaces, a wonderful mix of trendy shops and bars, as well as traditional shops and corner restaurants.

 Women dressed in black leaned out of windows, wearing head scarves, hanging their laundry out to dry in the hot sun.
 The knife sharpener would pedal his bicycle round the neighborhood, hawking his service.
-Tramways with worn wooden seats up rode down the hills.
+Tramways with worn wooden seats rode up and down the hills.

 It was as you would imagine Old Europe…